vedantdeshpande08/Java/README.md

 └── transactions.csv
 ```

-This approach keeps the project simple and demonstrates file handling using standard Java functionality.
+This approach keeps the project simple while demonstrating Java file handling and persistent storage.

 Application logs are stored in: